Snowflake-Labs/SC.DDLExportScripts/Oracle/README.md

 * sqlcl: If you don't have Oracle installed locally or prefer a modern command-line interface, you can use sqlcl (SQL Developer Command Line).
 Sqlcl is a free, lightweight tool provided by Oracle that offers a feature-rich SQL and PL/SQL scripting environment.
 It provides similar functionality to SQL\*Plus but with additional enhancements.
 Learn more about [Sqlcl here.](https://www.oracle.com/es/database/sqldeveloper/technologies/sqlcl/)

+* Use `splitFiles` parameter to save each object into individual files.
+Excecution: `create_ddls.sh splitFiles`.

 ### Using SQLcl

 1. Download the SQLcl software from: https://www.oracle.com/database/sqldeveloper/technologies/sqlcl/download/